solidjs/solid-start/docs/api/entry-client.md

 #### Parameters

 - codeFn (function): function that executes the application code
-- mountEl (Node | Document): element to mount the appliction to
+- mountEl (Node | Document): element to mount the application to

 ### `<StartClient />`